 If you have a parent who is in a nursing home, or is otherwise dependent on caregivers, you probably worry about his/her physical and mental wellbeing.
 If you are not the one providing all of your parent’s care, it is completely understandable that you would be concerned about the care that is being provided by someone else, particularly when we hear stories about elder abuse on a regular basis in the news.
 What should you do if you start to suspect that your parent is the victim of elder abuse?
-The Riverside elder law attorneys at Dennis M. Sandoval, A Professional Law Corporation discuss steps to take if you suspect elder abuse.
+The Riverside elder law attorneys at Sandoval Legacy Group, A Professional Law Corporation discuss steps to take if you suspect elder abuse.

 How Common Is Elder Abuse?

 It may seem as though you hear a new story about elder abuse on a daily basis, but how common is it really?
 Sadly, elder abuse does occur far more often than most people realize – and in recent years the number of elder abuse reports has increased dramatically as the older population in the U.S. has grown to historic proportions.
 Consider the following facts and figures:

 - Experts believe more than one in 10 seniors will be the victim of elder abuse

 - Each year, there are over 5 million instances of financial exploitation with a senior victim

 - For every instance of elder abuse reports, as many as 14 go unreported.